Data Processing Agreement

 Nature of the processing

-The processor provides the controller with Services specified in the Agreement for the provision of Toloka Services entered by the Parties.
+The processor provides the controller with Services specified in Terms of Use or Master Service Agreement for the provision of Toloka Services entered by the Parties.
 The processor performs on behalf of the controller operations on personal data required to provide Toloka Services: Collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure, alignment or combination, restriction, erasure, and destruction.

 Purpose(s) for which the personal data is processed on behalf of the controller